 Even though I eat a pretty clean diet, I gained a lot of weight during my pregnancy- 62 lbs to be exact.
-People often ask how I managed to lose it all (with an extra 10 lbs to boot) so I thought I would share my 10 tips for healthy and lasting postpartum weight loss with you.
+People often ask how I managed to lose it all (with an extra 10 lbs to boot) so I thought I would share my 10 tips for sustainable and healthy weight loss with you.

 - Patience.
-I took a few months to bond with my baby, allow my body time to recover from childbirth, establish a good milk supply and adjust to my new role as a mother.
-Once I was ready, I acknowledged that it took 9 months to gain the weight and it wasn’t going to disappear overnight.
-I knew that in order to safely lose the weight and keep it off, I needed to be patient.
+I took a few months to bond with my baby, allow my body time to recover from childbirth, establish a healthy milk supply and adjust to my new role as a mother.
+Once I was ready, I acknowledged that it took 9 months to gain the weight and it wasn’t going to vanish overnight.
+I knew that in order to safely lose the weight and keep it off, I needed to understand it is a process and be patient.

 - Breastfeeding.
 I attribute a good amount of my weight loss to breastfeeding.
 Although this is not why I chose to breastfeed, it is certainly a nice perk!
 Research shows that women who exclusively breastfeed for a minimum of six months are most likely to lose all of the weight gained during pregnancy.
 Lactation also seems to mobilize fat accumulated before pregnancy.